 Students cannot receive credit for both SPED 202 and ELED 202.

-Note: SPED 473: For students seeking dual certification in Mild/Moderate and SID, this will be an 8 credit course, otherwise this is a 10 credit course.
+Note: SPED 471 and SPED 473: For students seeking dual certification in Elementary Special Education and SID, this will be an 8 credit course, otherwise these are 9 or 10 credit courses.

-Total Credit Hours: 60
+Total Credit Hours: 59